Voter Protection Hotline

 Note that Cory Booker, Pete Buttigieg, Amy Klobuchar, Deval Patrick, Tom Steyer, Marianne Williamson, and Andrew Yang had dropped out of the race before the election; however, their names still appeared on the ballot.

-This election is about choosing nominees for other offices, such as the US Senate and US House seats, as well as for seats in the Maine state legislature and for local offices
+This election—originally scheduled for June 9, but delayed due to the Covid-19 crisis—is about choosing nominees for other offices, such as the US Senate and US House seats, as well as for seats in the Maine state legislature and for local offices

 The General Election to choose our next President, US Senator, US House members, state legislators, and other local officeholders